 What I DON’T like about the Marvel Cinematic Universe:

 - Overuse of CGI/Digital Special FX — This complaint could be stretched to include most American blockbusters in general, but this is particularly valid with the MCU.
 Nearly every single film in the series (save for The Winter Soldier and perhaps the original Iron Man) has computer-generated special FX out the wazoo in nearly every scene.
 This isn’t just limited to the action scenes —- many scenes of expository dialogue and those non-punching/rocket-shooting/hammer-smashing sequences are either heavily “enhanced” by CGI or are entirely blue-screened.
-Movies like both Thor standalone titles and Guardians of the Galaxy feature so many digital effects that the overuse of these techniques gives these movies a very cartoony feeling that channels the campy, unrealistic, cheesy aspects of the graphic novel source material rather than the fun ones.
+Movies like both Thor standalone titles and Guardians of the Galaxy feature so many digital effects that the overuse of these techniques gives these movies a cartoony feeling.
 I can always tell when they’re using digital versus practical effects, and the repetitive, digitized feel of each film grows numbing after time.

 - Generic, repetitive tone and action —- This kind of goes along with the series’ overuse of digital effects, but furthermore includes the way the action is shot in conjunction with the ubiquitous CGI and the overall tone of the violence.
 Much like how videogames made from the same engine tend to look, feel, and operate the same, MCU films all feel distinctly similar to a fault.
 I understand that this is supposed to be a continuous series within a shared fictional universe, I get that.
 However, when you have characters with vastly different superpowers and backstories and personal nemeses whose movies feel like borderline carbon copies of each other, the repetitiveness of the whole affair starts to get old fast.
 If you’ve seen one MCU movie, chances are you’ve seen most of the series.